tobiy105/hangman280/milestone/README.md

 - Creating a Hangman game loop.
 - Validating user input for single alphabetical characters.
 - Checking if a guessed letter is in the secret word.
+- Reducing the number of lives for incorrect guesses.
+- Updating the word_guessed display with correct guesses.
 - Organizing code into functions for better modularity.

 ## Installation